mauriciosousa/mauriciosousa.github.io/index.md

 ### <a name="aboutme"></a> About Me

 <span style="font-size:12px;">I&#39;m researcher at the <a target="_blank" href="http://vimmi.inesc-id.pt/">Visualization and Intelligent Multimodal Interfaces Group at INESC-ID Lisbon</a> under the supervision of Professor <a target="_blank" href="http://web.ist.utl.pt/jorgej/">Joaquim Jorge</a>.
 I received both my MSc and BSc degrees in Information Systems and Computer Science from T&eacute;cnico Lisboa / University of Lisbon.
-My main interest areas are Interaction Design, 3D user interfaces and collaboration using multiple surfaces.</span>
+My main interest areas are Interaction Design, 3D user interfaces and collaboration using multiple surfaces.
+I read comics.</span>

 ### <a name="projects"></a> Projects